 Git came on the scene with a great story about the power of branches.
 Those of us who worked with other source code management throughout the years mostly acquired a fear of branching in source code.
 With git – everyone discovered branches were free, cheap and easy.
 You could have long or short-lived branches, cherry-pick between them – that felt like a superpower – and, of course, pull requests came along and changed the daily workflow of developers forever.

 One of the lessons that software borrowed from manufacturing is the idea that too much inventory is bad – inventory is stuff that costs money sitting around, adding no value for anyone.
 Continuous delivery practices tell us that software that is not deployed is also inventory, so it is best to get it deployed – ideally in small pieces as they become available – as soon as practical.
 If you read the State of DevOps report from DORA, you can see many other benefits to this practice; benefits that are real in human and financial terms.

 However, with easy and cheap source code, branching it is all too easy to accidentally build up this inventory of unused or undeployed code.
-Getting code into the main line/master/trunk sooner and shipped is a good idea.
+Getting code into the main line/controller/trunk sooner and shipped is a good idea.

 So what are some ways to pare back this inventory?
 We want to think a bit about how we structure code, and also how to decoupled the release of a feature with the physical deployment of the changed code.
 Let’s talk about these: